-This buttery blackberry lemon bread is made with fresh lemon zest, lemon juice, and is loaded with fresh blackberries.
-It is covered in a blackberry and lemon glaze.
-You only need 10 ingredients to make this moist lemon blackberry bread!
+This buttery blackberry lemon bread is made with fresh lemon zest, lemon juice and is loaded with fresh blackberries.
+It is covered in the prettiest pink blackberry and lemon glaze.
+I've made this lemon bread with sour cream, so it's extra moist.
+Plus, you only need 10 ingredients to make it!

 This post was originally published in July 2021.
 It has been revised with an improved recipe and new pictures.

 I love a loaf cake that is made with simple ingredients.
-This blackberry lemon bread is based off of my marble loaf cake recipe.
-This recipe though uses a food processor instead of an electric mixer, though you could also use a large blender!
+This blackberry lemon bread is based on my marble loaf cake recipe.
+This recipe though, uses a food processor instead of an electric mixer, though you could also use a large blender!

-- Blackberries: make sure to use juicy blackberries that are in season, if it isn’t blackberry season though you could substitute in raspberries or blueberries!
-Make sure to cut your blackberries into quarters and toss them with 1 tablespoon of flour so they don’t sink.
+- Make sure to use juicy blackberries that are in season, if it isn't blackberry season though, you could substitute in raspberries or blueberries!
+Make sure to cut your blackberries into quarters and toss them with 1 tablespoon of flour so they don't sink.

-- Sour Cream: sour cream makes loaf cakes so moist and rich, but you could substitute in an equal amount of Greek yogurt.
+- Sour cream makes loaf cakes so moist and rich, but you could substitute an equal amount of Greek yogurt.

 Step One: Preheat your oven to 325 degrees.
-Generously butter a 8.5×4.5 inch loaf pan and line with parchment paper.
+Generously butter an 8.5x4.5-inch loaf pan and line with parchment paper.
 Chop up your blackberries, either into quarters if they are small blackberries, or into eighths if they are large.
 Toss them with 1-2 tablespoons of flour.
-By chopping them up small and tossing in flour, it’ll help the berries not sink to the bottom.
+By chopping them up small and tossing them in flour, it'll help the berries not sink to the bottom.

 Step Five: Pour your wet ingredients into your dry ingredients, and use a rubber spatula to fold everything together.
 Fold until you no longer see streaks of flour and make sure to scrape the sides of the bowl.
 Then fold in your chopped blackberries.

-- If your loaf cake is browning too much in the oven, cover it with aluminium foil.
+- If my loaf cake is browning too much in the oven, I cover it with foil.

 Try these simple recipes next!